Kankalitala: Location

 It is located about 9 km from Bolpur on the Bolpur-Labhpur road.
 It is situated on the bank of the Kopai River.

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full screen map.

 Earlier, Kankalitala was marked as a gram panchayat under Bolpur-Sriniketan block.
 However, in the 2011 census, it was not identified as a separate place, as per Google map and map of Bolpur-Sriniketan on page 718 of District Census Handbook Birbhum (Part A), it appears to be a part of Bengutia village.

 Politics

 As per orders of the Delimitation Commission, Kankalitala, Kasba, Sarpalehana Albandha, Sian Muluk and Singhee gram panchayats of Bolpur-Sriniketan CD Block will form part of Nanoor (Vidhan Sabha constituency) and Bolpur (Lok Sabha constituency).

 Culture

-It is one of the Shakti Peethas where the waist (or kankal in Bengali) of sati fell.
+It is one of the Shakta pithas where the waist (or kankal in Bengali) of sati fell.
 There are several temples in the town.
 This is also a popular Hindu pilgrimage site of West Bengal.
 There is another temple in Kankalitala, Kanchishwar Temple in Kankalitala Temple complex.